holochain/holochain-client-js/README.md

 See [flake.nix](./flake.nix) for the Holochain version this package is compatible with.

-If updating the Holochain version included in holonix, please use `nix update` as explained in the [Holochain Installation Guide](https://developer.holochain.org/get-building/install-advanced//#upgrading-the-holochain-version).
+If updating the Holochain version included in holonix, please use `nix flake update` as explained in the [Holochain Installation Guide](https://developer.holochain.org/get-building/install-advanced//#upgrading-the-holochain-version).

 ## Running tests